racheldotey/racheldotey/README.md

 #### About Me:

 - 🔭 Currently Im working on a visual comparison of phrase popularity in 150 billion tweets.
 It's called [StoryWrangler](https://storywrangling.org/), you should check it out.
-- 🏫 I used to teach web development at Hartwick College — getting people into tech is something I genuinely care about.
+- 🏫 I spent several years teaching web development at Hartwick College.
+Helping people break into tech is something I still care a lot about.
-- 🌱 Lately I've been spending most of my time in TypeScript, React Native, and cloud infrastructure on AWS.
+- 🌱 Right now I'm focused on TypeScript, React Native, and cloud infrastructure on AWS - always learning, always building.
-- 💞️ Always open to collaborating on interesting problems — especially anything at the intersection of data, architecture, and good UX.
+- 💞️ I enjoy working on complex problems, especially where solid architecture, clean data, and thoughtful UX all have to come together.
-- ⚡ Fun fact: **I got my start as a webmaster on Geocities.** Still have opinions about background tiles.
+- ⚡ Fun fact: **I got my start as a webmaster on Geocities.** I have strong feelings about what makes a good website, and it started there.

 #### GitHub Stats: